Tank Car Loading and Unloading Best Practices

 - Examine the safety appliances, including the steps, grab irons, ladders, and platforms to check for broken, loose, or missing elements.

-- Look under the car to ensure that break rigging is not dragging or broken.
+- Look under the car to ensure that brake rigging is not dragging or broken.

 - Look at the end cap and be certain that all three bolts are secured with a tab to prevent movement.